rebazp/P2RPSLSGame/README.md

 ## Content

 - The main game area and function is inspired from [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA&ab_channel=BroCode), [JavaScriptInfo](https://javascript.info) and [W3Schools](https://www.w3schools.com)
-- The winner area and code for lizard and spock is inspired from [Coding with Jon](https://www.youtube.com/watch?v=Nb1YRElHVLc&t=3s&ab_channel=CodingwithJohn),  [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA&ab_channel=BroCode) and [W3Schools](https://www.w3schools.com)
+- The winner function and code for lizard and spock is inspired from [Coding with Jon](https://www.youtube.com/watch?v=Nb1YRElHVLc&t=3s&ab_channel=CodingwithJohn),  [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA&ab_channel=BroCode) and [W3Schools](https://www.w3schools.com)
-- The score area is inspired from [W3Schools](https://www.w3schools.com) and [JavaScriptInfo](https://javascript.info)
+- The score and restart function is inspired from [W3Schools](https://www.w3schools.com) and [JavaScriptInfo](https://javascript.info)
-- The style and coloring code is inspired from [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA&ab_channel=BroCode) and [W3Schools](https://www.w3schools.com)
+- The style and coloring is inspired from [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA&ab_channel=BroCode) and [W3Schools](https://www.w3schools.com)
-- Picture with instructions on how to play the game comes from [Momonhg](https://www.momonhg.com/blog/rock-paper-scissors-lizard-and-spock-game)
+- Picture with instructions on how to play the game comes from a blog made by [Akshay Bahadur](https://akshaybahadur.medium.com/rock-paper-scissors-lizard-spock-%EF%B8%8F-514f0a2b8c1a)

 ### Media

-- The photos used in this game comes from a blog by [Momonhg](<https://www.momonhg.com/blog/rock-paper-scissors-lizard-and-spock-game>)
+- The photos used in this game comes from a blog by [Akshay Bahadur](https://akshaybahadur.medium.com/rock-paper-scissors-lizard-spock-%EF%B8%8F-514f0a2b8c1a)

 ## Acknowledgement